 OCT Scan vs Retinal Photograph.

 Retinal Photographs are good.
 BUT! all you can see is the surface at the back of the eye.
 You can’t see what’s going on underneath.
 OCT’s are now the Gold Standard for eye examinations.
 You won’t find many Optometrists who have an OCT.
-But we do and our patients are very glad!
+However, if you live near Carrara EyeBiz Optomerty has the very latest in OCT technology.
+Better still we Bulk Bill all tests including OCT scans!

 Standard Retinal Photograph – Nothing to See Here.